appseconnect/docs/_posts/Workflow-Management/Use Cases/2018-08-29-workflow-showing-salescycle-with-post and post taskinput.md

 15. The workflow gets executed and the user can view all the nodes and links getting highlighted.

-16. The user will go to SAP B1 (App 2) and go to **Relationship Mapping** section to fetch the synced data  and generate a desired report.
+16. The user will go to SAP B1 (App 2) section to fetch the synced data - Sales Order will sync in Sales Order section, Invoice and delivery in invoice the delivery section.

 •	Alternate Flows – NOT APPLICABLE

 •	Post-conditions – The user can now see that the sales order, delivery to invoice gneration in available in ERP( SAP B1)

-•	Exception courses –  The user will get resync bucket error log in the agent and in the workflow section also, if the product sync is failure.
+•	Exception courses –  The user will get resync bucket error log in the agent and in the workflow section also, if the sales order sync is failure.

 •	Frequency of use  – The user can execute the workflow as and when required.
 Scheduler can be used for scheduling the workflow.